- Guide Map

 The ride is about 2-1/2 minutes long.

-FastPass+ will be available for the Seven Dwarfs Mine Coaster.
+FastPass+ is available for the Seven Dwarfs Mine Coaster.
 Note: When using FastPass+ you will miss the first two interactive queue areas.

 There is a minimum height requirement of 38 inches for this ride.